cleric-sh/cleric/packages/store-experimental/decision-log.md

  - Apis can check the type of the Store and Slice node, and throw errors if they aren't what is expected.

 Decided I need to write some proper unit tests before I start to mess around with converting the objects to mixin classes.

+2020-03-18:
+Decided mixins won't work, because they don't support scoping for composition.
+The problem is that all mixins will have the same arguments.
+In the case of the intersection api, which is composed of subtypes, this means that the other matching apis it delegates to will receive the parent type instead of their subtype.